The Bravest Knight

-The Bravest Knight is a 2D animated series, produced by Big Bad Boo Studios and a Hulu original which became the first kids original on the streaming service.
+The Bravest Knight is a Canadian animated television series, produced by Big Bad Boo Studios and a Hulu original, which became the first kids original on the streaming service.
 The first episodes were added to the streaming service on June 21, 2019 and the other eight on October 11, 2019.
-The show, which was created by Daniel Errico, and directed by Shabnam Rezaei.
-It is a fantasy and adventure story focused on how a young kid and pumpkin farmer turned into the "bravest knight" through wild adventures across the lands, which he tells his adopted daughter.
-The series is one of the first all-ages animations to have an "openly gay main character."
+The show was created by Daniel Errico and directed by Shabnam Rezaei.
+It is a fantasy and adventure story focused on how a young pumpkin farmer turned into the "bravest knight" through wild adventures across the lands, which he tells his adopted daughter.
+The series is one of the first all-ages animations to have an "openly gay main character".

+On February 20, 2024, it was announced a second season is currently in production.
+The first part of season 2 was released on December 13, 2024.
+The second part of season 2 was released on June 20, 2025.

 Premise

 Cedric, formerly a pumpkin farmer and now married to a prince named Andrew, tells the story of how he became the "greatest knight" to his 10-year-old adopted daughter, Nia.

 In an attempt to get Nia, a not-yet-knight, to learn from his example, he recounts the challenges he encountered along the way, accompanied by his friend Grunt.
 Nia, in the process, learns how to be her "best self" and that being a knight is more than just slaying dragons.